The-going/evlproject/content/_index.md

 implementation [Xenomai's Cobalt](https://xenomai.org/gitlab/xenomai/)
 real-time core currently relies on.
-The rationale behind this effort is about securing the maintenance of this key component of dual kernel systems such as Xenomai, so that they could be maintained with common kernel development knowledge, at a fraction of the engineering and maintenance cost native preemption requires.
+The rationale behind this effort is about securing the maintenance of this key component of dual kernel systems such as _Xenomai_, so that they could be maintained with common kernel development knowledge, at a fraction of the engineering and maintenance cost native preemption requires.
 For several reasons, the I-pipe does not qualify.

 Maintaining the I-pipe proved to be difficult over the years as changes to the mainline kernel regularly caused non-trivial code